sourcegraph/handbook/content/departments/security/tooling/entitle_request.md

 To request a custom built set, please reach out to the Security team.
 To request permissions via a Bundle, follow these steps:

-1. Issue /entitle or /access_request command in slack and you will see the following popup
+1. Issue /entitle or /access_request command in slack and you will see the following popup if you choose Permission Sets from Request Type dropdown

    ![Bundle_dialog](../img/Entitle_bundles.png)